Skip to content

 3. The statue of Christ the Redeemer

 Rio doesn’t lack natural beauty for postcards, but its most acclaimed feature is not only man-made, but was also elected one of the New 7 Wonders of the World in 2007.
 Nevertheless, Brazilian engineer Heitor da Silva Costa and French-Polish sculptor Paul Landowski began building the statue in 1926.
 They completed the project in 1931.
 The statue stands 98 feet (30 meters) tall, with its horizontally outstretched arms spanning 92 feet (28 meters).
-The statue of Christ the Redeemer, in fact, is breathtaking.

 4. Rio has the world’s bluest sky